DLR-RM/BPNN/README.md

 ## Usage

-### Kronecker-Factored Optimal Curvature

-To use the curvatures, please follow the steps of the [official curvature library] where this curvature implementation is forked from.
-K-FOC can be used the same as K-FAC.
-Additionally, `src/bpnn/utils.py` includes `compute_curvature` which contains the loop to compute the curvature for a model over a dataset.

 ### Learning Expressive Priors for Generalization and Uncertainty Estimation in Neural Networks

 To run own experiments using the learned prior and Bayesian Progressive Neural Networks, one can use the functions